haoling/php-websocket/README.md

 PHP WebSocket
 =============

-Branch of Nico Kaiser's PHP 5.3 WebSocket server implementation.
+Improved version of Nico Kaiser's PHP 5.3 WebSocket server implementation.

 WebSockets are a TCP-like layer on top of HTTP, defined at http://tools.ietf.org/html/draft-hixie-thewebsocketprotocol